DE1-Engineering-Mathematics/module-resources/notes/14-pdes.md

 ### 14.2.1 Separation of Variables

 The previous example relied on us knowing something specific about the wave equation.
-We won't always have this knowledge, so let's explore a more general technique called \emph{separation of variables}.
+We won't always have this knowledge, so let's explore a more general technique called *separation of variables*.
 This technique assumes that we can write a solution that is the product of functions of one variable. i.e.,<br><br>

 $$ f(x, t) = X(x)T(t) \;.$$